source-academy/sinter/spec/vm.md

 Pushes a number, whose value is equal to the operand, onto the stack.

+Note that there is no notion of an integer type in this VM.
+However, an implementation may internally distinguish integers from non-integers so that operations involving only integers are performed as integer operations.
+This is common when e.g. looping through each element of an array.

+This instruction serves to facilitate such an optimisation.
+Compilers are recommended to use this instruction to load integers, where possible, but this is not a requirement.

 ### `ldc.f`: load constant float

 Format: `0x02 <f32>` (5 octets)